jack-tuna/Jupyter-Workings/README.md

 # Jupyter-Workings
-This repo is a collection of trial and error workings in the data science and geology field
+This repository is a collection of workings in the field of data science and geology.
+Each Notebook represents a trial and error approach to problem solving, learning and occasionally blindly stumbling through Python language.